Early Orthodontic Treatment for Children

 What is the difference between early orthodontic treatment and regular orthodontic treatment, and why might my child need early treatment?
 How will early treatment benefit my child in the long run?

 Early treatment (also known as Phase One) is required to address skeletal jaw problems, major imbalance or anomalies in jaw growth,cross bite and mouth habits that can affect normal jaw growth.
-Underbite, severe over bite and crowding are other examples that are indications of interceptive orthodontic treatment.This phase of treatment is required to address bite and jaw growth problems that if untreated will lead to need for extraction of permanent teeth or even jaw surgery.
+Underbite, severe overbite and crowding are other examples that are indications of interceptive orthodontic treatment.This phase of treatment is required to address bite and jaw growth problems that if untreated will lead to major jbite or teeth problems that require extraction of permanent teeth or even jaw surgery.

-The goal of early treatment is to establish balanced jaw growth and correct certain bite problems, such as underbite while the patient is growing.Early treatment also helps make room for permanent teeth to come in properly, reducing the chance of need for extractions in the future.
+The goal of early treatment is to establish balanced jaw growth and proper positioning of the teeth while the patient is growing.Early treatment also helps make room for permanent teeth to come in properly, reducing the chance of need for extractions in the future.

-Here are some instances of problems that require early interceptive orthodontic treatment regardless of what permanent or baby teeth are present:
+Here are some instances of problems that require early interceptive orthodontic treatment regardless of how many permanent or baby teeth are present:

 - Early or late loss of baby teeth (children should typically start losing their front baby teeth around age 5-6, and should have lost all their baby teeth by age 13).There is significant variations in the normal eruption timing between individuals.Certain types of radiographs along with a clinical exam by the orthodontist will determine any anomalies in the proper timing and eruption of the teeth